 - Choose Long-Lasting Materials

 Finally, consider spending more to get quality materials that will last for years to come.
-If you’re building a wooden playset, be sure to get strong, durable lumber, like cedar or redwood, that can withstand temperature and weather changes.
+If you’re building a wooden playset, be sure to get strong, durable lumber, like western red cedar lumber that can withstand temperature and weather changes.
 Pressure-treated, rot-resistant, and insect-repelling wood are also excellent options that are worth the cost.

 When building anything with plastic, make sure that the plastic is also resistant to temperatures and can withstand heavy weights to avoid dangers to playing kids, like cracks, splits, and snags.
 Check with a representative at your local home improvement store for material suggestions.